Delhi chief minister takes on Indian tycoon over gas pricing

 "We believe that high prices are being caused by corruption," Kejriwal told a news conference, speaking in Hindi.

-In a statement, Reliance called the allegations "baseless" and said it could take legal action in response.

-Reliance has long maintained geological complexities have pushed production lower.
+A Reliance spokesman declined to comment on the allegations.
+Reliance has long maintained geological complexities have pulled production lower.
 The country's upstream regulator believes the company failed to drill the number of wells approved in the development plan.

-"The complaint and each of the allegations on the basis of which the Delhi Government has taken such action are completely baseless and devoid of any merit or substance whatsoever," Reliance said.

 Reliance shares fell 2 percent in a flat Mumbai market.